Introduction to the Uniform Civil Code

-“Uniform Civil Code” (UCC) is a proposition , meant to supplant different ‘personal laws’ that are being practiced in our nation, in light of the sacred texts, customs and traditions of each real religious community, with an arrangement of common laws that would administer each resident.
+“Uniform Civil Code” (UCC) is a proposition, meant to supplant different ‘personal laws’ that are being practised in our nation, in light of the sacred texts, customs, and traditions of each real religious community, with an arrangement of common laws that would administer each resident.

-The interest for a uniform civil code was first advanced by women activists in the start of the twentieth century, with the goal of women’s rights, equality and secularism.
+The interest for a uniform civil code was first advanced by women activists at the start of the twentieth century, with the goal of women’s rights, equality, and secularism.
 Till Independence in 1947, a couple of law reforms were passed to enhance the state of ladies, particularly Hindu dowagers.
-In 1956, the Indian Parliament passed Hindu Code Bill in the midst of huge opposition.
-In spite of the fact that an interest for a uniform civil code was made by Prime Minister Jawaharlal Nehru, his supporters and women’s activists, they needed to at last acknowledge the trade off of it being added to the Directive Principles on account of substantial resistance.
+In 1956, the Indian Parliament passed the Hindu Code Bill in the midst of huge opposition.
+In spite of the fact that interest for a uniform civil code was made by Prime Minister Jawaharlal Nehru, his supporters and women’s activists, they needed to at last acknowledge the tradeoff of it being added to the Directive Principles on account of substantial resistance.

 In the advanced time, a secular democratic republic ought to have a common civil and individual laws for its nationals independent of their religion, class, position, sex and so on.

 It is generally seen that personal laws of all religions are prejudicial towards ladies.
 Men are normally conceded upper special status in issues of succession and inheritance.
 Uniform civil code will bring both men and women at par.

 To oblige the desires and aspirations of the young populace